Liberty University’s Online Programs Assessment Information

 - Choose your exam dates.
 Allow the prescribed time for each assessment, preferably on different days.
 Exams should be taken within the next few weeks so that placement can be established before registration.

-- Prepare for the assessments using the study materials located in Blackboard.*
+- Prepare for the assessments using the study materials located in Canvas.*

 - Reserve time in a quiet place in which you can take each exam.

 Your exams will be scored automatically and posted to your student records, showing your recommended level of English and math courses.

 *Study materials only available for Math Assessment.